Overview

 Source: amtrak.com/board-of-directors (archived copy)

-The screenshot below of the Amtrak Board of Directors page (captured in March of 2025) does not include any information regarding meetings of the Board.
+The screenshot below of the Amtrak Board of Directors page, captured in March 2025, does not include any information about Board meetings.

 Source: amtrak.com/board-of-directors (archived copy)

-There is also no mention of future meetings, copies of past meeting agendas or minutes, or copies of material presented to or by the Board.
+There is also no mention of future meetings, or of past meeting agendas, minutes, or materials presented to or by the Board.

-In fact, we were unable [between 2020 and May 2025] to find any published information online that advises the public of any opportunities to understand any aspect of the Board’s discussions or decisions.
+Between 2020 and May 2025, we were unable to find any published information online indicating that the public had opportunities to understand any aspect of the Board’s discussions or decisions.

 2. Amtrak compared to similar entities

-To put the Amtrak Board’s lack of transparency into perspective we created this chart which compares Amtrak’s board of directors to six public-benefit corporations in the U.S.
+o put the Amtrak Board’s lack of transparency into perspective, we created a chart comparing the Amtrak Board of Directors to six public-benefit corporations in the U.S.

-The chart compares the Amtrak Board with six similar entities, all of whom exist, like Amtrak, to serve the public interest.
+The chart compares the Amtrak Board with six similar entities, all of which exist, like Amtrak, to serve the public interest.

-We also reviewed the transparency of the boards that oversee each of the thirty–odd publicly-funded providers of passenger rail service in the United States.
+We also reviewed the transparency of the boards that oversee each of the thirty-odd publicly funded passenger rail providers in the United States.

-We found that almost all of these organizations have both open and transparent board meetings.a
+We found that almost all of these organizations have open and transparent board meetings.a

-Here’s a sampling of the organizations that we reviewed, with a link to the respective organization’s board of directors webpage.
+Here’s a sampling of the organizations we reviewed, with links to their respective board of directors webpages.

 Alaska Railroad